How does an approved writer get addresses from Slack via Abby the Bot?

 For details, see the USPS website.

 To qualify for mailing at the First-Class Mail postcard price, it must be: Rectangular, At least 3-1/2 inches high x 5 inches long x 0.007 inch thick, and no more than 4-1/4 inches high x 6 inches long x 0.016 inches thick.
 As a guide, most index cards are thick enough.
-Make sure your mailpiece meets the minimum thickness requirement.
+Make sure your mail piece meets the minimum thickness requirement.
 Thin, flimsy pieces tend to get caught in mail processing equipment.
-If your mailpiece gets damaged in the equipment, then your message doesn’t reach your voters.
+If your mail piece gets damaged in the equipment, then your message doesn’t reach your voters.

 For standard postcards: Must be rectangular.
 Maximum size: 6 inches long by 4-1/4 inches high by .016 inch thick.
-These cost $0.36 to mail (postcard stamp)
+These cost $0.56 to mail (postcard stamp)

 For large postcards: Maximum size: 11-1/2 inches long by 6-1/8 inches high by 1/4 inch thick.
-These cost $0.55 to mail (regular first class mail)
+These cost $0.73 to mail (same as regular first class mail)

 You can mail odd-shaped cards, but we suggest you confirm postage requirements with the post office before investing a lot of time in creating and addressing these.